FinalCAD/staircase/README.md

 To load the models we need to give a input directory where the original files can be found

-`Composer::Import::Dir` is responsible to instancy for every file that match our requirement, it's really basic
+`Composer::Import::Dir` is responsible to create the instance for every files that match our requirement, it's really basic

-`Composer::Import::Instantiate` is responsible to instantiate the appropriate model, a `staircase`, `sector` or `zone` and put it where is belong.
+`Composer::Import::Instantiate` is responsible to instantiate the appropriate model, a `Staircase`, `Sector` or `Zone` and put it where is belong.

 the instantiated model is really simple, you can safely overriding it